Smith Kingsmore Syndrome

 Macrocephaly-Intellectual disability-Neurodevelopmental Disorder-Small thorax syndrome

-Elizabeth used to cry in pain all the time, but after lots of online research, specialists' help, my trials and errors, she's now full of smiles and happy babbling.
+Elizabeth used to cry in pain all day everyday, but not anymore.
+After 5 years of my research, trials and errors, Elizabeth is full of smiles and happy babbling.
 I'm very grateful to my family, friends, and amazing specialists I was fortunate to meet.
-Elizabeth now makes a slow but steady developmental progress and she even knows how to play cute to get a treat from me.
+Elizabeth now makes a very slow but steady developmental progress and she even knows how to play cute to get a treat from me.
 So, I hope you'd find something helpful here to shorten your journey and bring more smiles to you and your loved ones.